 Visiting Austin with the kids?
 We’ve got 30 great ideas for fun family activities they’ll love, from swimming holes and food trucks, to kid-friendly live music and museums that welcome curious little explorers.
 Be sure to check attractions’ hours and safety protocols before heading out.

 1. Let the kids run free at Zilker Park.
-Explore nature at Zilker Botanical Garden (tickets must be purchased online in advance), Austin Nature & Science Center (temporarily closed) and UMLAUF Sculpture Garden and Museum (indoor gallery is temporarily closed).
+Explore nature at Zilker Botanical Garden (tickets must be reserved online in advance; masks are required), Austin Nature & Science Center (masks required) and UMLAUF Sculpture Garden and Museum (masks recommended).

 2. Go sightseeing by land and water with Austin Duck Adventures, where you’ll ride an amphibious vehicle around town, including down historic Sixth Street and past the Texas State Capitol, before splashing into Lake Austin.
 Masks are recommended, but not required.

 3. A local family tradition since 1948, the kitschy Peter Pan Mini Golf will delight kids and parents alike.
 Two 18-hole mini golf courses are filled with colorful characters (including a towering T. rex and Peter Pan himself) and challenging obstacles.
 Masks required when social distancing cannot be maintained beyond your family unit.

-4. Little ones will love the Thinkery (temporarily closed), Austin’s hands-on children’s museum.
+4. Little ones will love the Thinkery (masks required), Austin’s hands-on children’s museum.
 Located in East Austin's Mueller community, the Thinkery is equal parts science/technology center and children’s museum, with interactive exhibits and engaging activities.
 There’s also a playground across the street and ducks to visit at nearby Mueller Lake.

 5. Take the family for a stroll down South Congress Avenue, where funky shops create a lively vibe.
 Take a family picture at the famous I Love You So Much mural and let the kids pick out penny candies at the circus-themed Big Top Candy Shop.

 6. Treat your kids to a true Austin dining experience at food truck park The Picnic, where they’ll love the crunchy chicken tenders served up by The Mighty Cone, enjoyed under a shady pavilion.